Wild Pride: Wild Pride 2025

 Wild Pride held its opening ceremony on July 30, 2025, at Saint-Louis Square.
 The organisation's parade on August 10 was notably attended by members of Québec solidaire, including Manon Massé as well as the party's co-spokespersons, Ruba Ghazal and Guillaume Cliche-Rivard.
 The festival concluded with its closing ceremony on August 18.
 Other Wild Pride events such as workshops and performances were held throughout the city during August 2025.
 The organisation has expressed intention to continue operating "in the long term."

 Criticism

 Ga'ava criticised Wild Pride for its use of the term "Intifada" in the name of one their 2025 events, "Intifada On The Dancefloor".
 The organisation rebuked the use of the term for its associations to "campaigns of bomb-related terrorism and deadly firearm assaults."

 Endorsements

 Transition Montréal, along with its leader Craig Sauvé, endorsed Wild Pride in an Instagram post on August 8, 2025.
-Sauvé is the mayoral candidate for Transition Montréal in the 2025 Montreal municipal election.
+Sauvé was the mayoral candidate for Transition Montréal in the 2025 Montreal municipal election.